kellygwang/SlicerDMRI/citations/index.md

 How to cite SlicerDMRI in publications
 --------------------------------------
 * How to cite the [Slicer platform](http://wiki.slicer.org/slicerWiki/index.php/CitingSlicer)
-* An example of how to cite SlicerDMRI (modify the first part of the sentence according to your use case):
+* An example of how to cite SlicerDMRI (modify the sentence according to your use case):

     "We performed diffusion MRI tractography and/or analysis and/or visualization in 3D Slicer (www.slicer.org) via the SlicerDMRI project (http://dmri.slicer.org) (Zhang et al. 2020; Norton et al. 2017)."